 Charles (Chuck) Lindsey

-Assistant Professor – State University of New York at Buffalo
+Associate Professor – State University of New York at Buffalo

 Chuck’s research focuses on how messages and brand information are processed and remembered.
 Specifically, he examines how message characteristics, situational cues, and chronic personality traits interact to affect persuasion and memory.
 His papers have been published in the Journal of Consumer Research, Journal of Experimental Psychology, Marketing Science, and Journal of Consumer Psychology.

-Assistant Professor of Marketing – University of Central Florida
+Associate Professor of Marketing – University of Central Florida

 Huifang is currently teaching at the University of Central Florida.
 Her research has been published in the Journal of Consumer Psychology, and Journal of Consumer Research.
 Huifang's research focuses on how consumers process different brand information and form brand evaluations in response to branding or advertising strategies.
 She is also interested in categorization and persuasion theories, and their applications in marketing.